Cyclist biking through across the Humber Bay Arch Bridge in Toronto during sunrise

 What You'll See

-The view changes constantly, and that's the thing I like most about this ride.
+The view changes constantly.
 Within 22 kilometres, you pass through half a dozen completely different versions of the waterfront.
-The Beaches feel almost like a small town — the boardwalk, the lifeguard chairs, the smell of sunscreen and lake air.
+The Beaches feel almost like a small town.
+The boardwalk, the lifeguard chairs, the smell of sunscreen and lake air.
 The Port Lands have that edge of something still being made.
-Harbourfront is the most alive section of any trail in Toronto — waterfront restaurants with patios pushing right up to the path, the CN Tower looming overhead, the harbour full of boats, and people everywhere doing exactly what a waterfront is for.
+Harbourfront is the most alive section of any trail in Toronto – waterfront restaurants with patios pushing right up to the path, the CN Tower looming overhead, the harbour full of boats, and people everywhere doing exactly what a waterfront is for.

 Further west, the Exhibition grounds carry you past old CNE buildings and the Ontario Place pods sitting out on the water like something from a different era.
-And then Humber Bay — wide-open sky, herons and swans in the wetlands, the arch bridge ahead of you, and the skyline behind you getting smaller with every pedal stroke.
-The trail gives you the whole city from a perspective most people never see — from the waterline, looking in.
+And then Humber Bay: wide-open sky, herons and swans in the wetlands, the arch bridge ahead of you, and the skyline behind you getting smaller with every pedal stroke.
+The trail gives you the whole city from a perspective most people never see.

 When to Ride